vimeo/psalm/docs/plugins.md

 Here are a couple of example plugins:
  - [StringChecker](https://github.com/vimeo/psalm/blob/master/examples/plugins/StringChecker.php) - checks class references in strings
  - [PreventFloatAssignmentChecker](https://github.com/vimeo/psalm/blob/master/examples/plugins/PreventFloatAssignmentChecker.php) - prevents assignment to floats
+ - [FunctionCasingChecker](https://github.com/vimeo/psalm/blob/master/examples/plugins/FunctionCasingChecker.php) - checks that your functions and methods are correctly-cased

 To ensure your plugin runs when Psalm does, add it to your [config](Configuration):
 ```php